Grand Rounds – An Integrated Model of Care for Patients with Severe Mental Illness in Primary Care

 - Highlight at least two complex clinical issues that commonly emerge when working with patients with SMI in primary care.

-Samantha Schires, BA and her faculty mentor Stacy Ogbeide, PsyD have no relevant financial relationships with commercial interests to disclose.
+Samantha Schires, MA and her faculty mentor Stacy Ogbeide, PsyD have no relevant financial relationships with commercial interests to disclose.

 The Family & Community Medicine Professional Development and Grand Rounds Committee members (Mark Nadeau, MD, Marcy Wiemers, MD, Maria Del Pilar Montañez Villacampa, MD, Christine Song, DO, Nehman Andry, MD, Gabriela Lopez, PsyD, Maureen Alvarado, DO, Inez I. Cruz, PhD, and Nichole Rubio) have no relevant financial relationships to commercial interests to disclose.